-Hydraulic valve lifter engine noise, is usually a symptom, that something may be wrong with your engine.
+Hydraulic valve lifter noise is usually a symptom, that something may be wrong with your engine.

 So, all engines make some noise, but when you hear an unusual ticking or tapping noise, it usually means trouble.